 2008 – Evelina Children’s Hospital, London

-Creating Changes a two week residency commissioned by Lauderdale House, funded by the Clore Duffield Foundation through the Clore Performing Arts Award.
+Creating Changes, a two week residency commissioned by Lauderdale House, funded by the Clore Duffield Foundation through the Clore Performing Arts Award.
 The film, Dancing Hospital, by Roswitha Chesher was funded by Bloomberg.
-Protein dance artists: Pauline Huguet, Sally Marie and Lucia Tong.
+The Protein team involved Pauline Huguet, Sally Marie and Lucia Tong.

 Projects for Refugees Centres